andrew-elmore/couchcorn/README.md

 ## Overview

    Couchcorn is site where subscribers can sign up and view videos of interesting places from the comfort of their couch.
+This site uses rails for all backend work, react/redux for all frontend work, and all videos and thumbnails are hosted on AWS.

 ## Sign In and Sign Up